RuadhanMulcahy/google_image_downloader/README.md

 Chromium web driver installation required.

-Run download.py to start downloading images. config.py can be used to change search, resolution and number of images.
+Run download.py to start downloading images. config.py can be used to change search, save path, resolution and number of images.